raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   - Every regular language can be recognized by a finite-state recognizer.
   - If a finite-state automaton recognizes a language, that language is regular.

 All of these things have been proven, and there are numerous explanations of the proofs available in literature and online.
-What makes this essay novel is that instead of focusing on formal proofs, we will focus on informal _demonstrations_.
+What makes this essay slightly novel is that instead of focusing on formal proofs, we will focus on informal _demonstrations_.

 A demonstration aims to appeal to intuition, rather than formal reasoning.
 For example, the canonical proof that "If a finite-state automaton recognizes a language, that language is regular" runs along the following lines:[^cs390]